yairm210/Unciv/JSON-files-for-mods.md

 | [] free random reasearchable Tech(s) from the [] | The notification must have placeholders equal to the number of techs granted this way.
 Each of the names of these free techs will be filled in the notification |
 | Gain enough Faith for a Pantheon | The amount of faith gained is filled in the notification |
 | Gain engouh Faith for []% of a Great Prophet | The amount of faith gained is filled in the notifciation |

+### Specific uniques

+A few uniques can be added to ancient ruin effects to modify when they can be earned.
+These are:
+- "Only available after [amount] turns"
+- "Hidden when religion is disabled"
+- "Hidden after a great prophet has been earned"

 ## Specialists.json
 [Link to original](https://github.com/yairm210/Unciv/blob/master/android/assets/jsons/Civ%20V%20-%20Vanilla/Specialists.json)